python-excel/xlrd/README.txt

     * On Windows: use the installer.

-    * Others: There's a ZIP file which you unzip into a suitable directory, cd to that directory, then do "python setup.py install".
+    * Any OS: Starting with either the .zip file or the .tar.gz file, unzip into a suitable directory, chdir to that directory, then do "python setup.py install".

 Where did it go?

-    If <PD> is your Python installation directory, the main files are in <PD>/Lib/site-packages/xlrd,
+    If <PD> is your Python installation directory: the main files are in <PD>/Lib/site-packages/xlrd
-    the docs are in <PD>/Lib/site-packages/xlrd/doc,
-    and there's a sample script: <PD>/Scripts/runxlrd.py
+    (except for Python 2.1 where they will be in <PD>/xlrd), the docs are in the doc subdirectory, and there's a sample script: <PD>/Scripts/runxlrd.py

     If os.sep != "/": make the appropriate adjustments.